Student work showcase June 9th, 2026

 • Wildlife tracking basics and track bandana making

-• Meeting live local critters from the pond
+• Catching /meeting live local critters from the pond

 Everything is free.